Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: SSC model: a brief review

 Since the MT is not allowed to penetrate the kinetochore plate, the overlap $y$ cannot exceed $L$.
 This physical condition is captured mathematically by imposing the {\it reflecting} boundary condition

 An absorbing boundary condition

 is imposed at $y=0$ for the calculation of the life times.
+In terms of the hypothetical Brownian particle, the FP equation for $y(t)$ can be viewed as that for the position of a hypothetical Brownian particle, subjected to an external potential $V(y) = - B y + F y$, in a one dimensional space with a reflecting boundary at $y=L$, an absorbing boundary at $y=0$ and the initial condition $y(t=0)=L$.

-Starting from the initial condition (\ref{eq-ini}), the time taken by the system to attain vanishing overlap ($y=0$) {\it for the first time} was identified as the life time of the attachment.
+Starting from the initial condition $y=L$, the time taken by the kt-MT attachment to attain vanishing overlap ($y=0$) {\it for the first time} was identified as the life time of the attachment.
+Thus, the calculation of the lifetime is essentially that of a {\it first passage time} for a hypothetical Brownian particle: the time it takes to reach $y=0$ for the first time starting from $y=L$ at $t=0$.
 This lifetime fluctuates from one kt-MT attachment to another; the distribution of the lifetime contains all the statistical information.